natenka/pyneng-book-en/docs/source/book/17_serialization/1_csv.rst

     OrderedDict([('hostname', 'sw4'), ('vendor', 'Cisco'), ('model', '3650'), ('location', 'London')])
     sw4 3650

 Dictreader does not create standard Python dictionaries but ordered dictionaries.
-Thus, the order of elements corresponds to order of the columns in the CSV file.
+Thus, the order of elements corresponds to order of columns in CSV file.

 .. note::